 As always, investing with the intention of holding your pre-construction condo investment long-term will always garner great returns and avoid any suspicion from the CRA.
 Here’s our guiding policy for investors buying pre-construction condos in Toronto:

-- purchase a pre-construction condo with the intention of holding it long-term with the minimum being one to two years from the date of possession
+- Always purchase a pre-construction condo with the intention of holding it long-term.
+Set the minimum length at one to two years from the date of possession

-- lease out the condo and take advantage of Toronto’s high rental prices, keeping in mind that rent control no longer applies to new condo developments
+- Make sure to lease out the condo and take advantage of Toronto’s high rental prices, keeping in mind that rent control no longer applies to new condo developments

-- investors who have a one year lease in place are eligible for an HST Rebate up to $24,000
+- Understand your benefits.
+Investors who have a one year lease in place are eligible for an HST Rebate up to $24,000

 By following these general guidelines when investing in pre-construction condos, you are seen as an investor.
 When the time comes to sell, not only are you able to deduct your operating expenses from your total profit but you can walk away guilt-free knowing you’ll only be taxed 50% capital gains.

 Investing in Toronto pre-construction condos is a great way to invest in your future and save for retirement.
-If you’ve been thinking about investing, there are some incredible pre-construction investment opportunities on the horizon for 2019.
+If you’ve been thinking about investing, there are some incredible pre-construction investment opportunities on the horizon for 2021 and beyond.
 Shop pre-construction projects here or book a call with me to discuss how we can help you to build your financial future.